Have you tried elderberry syrup? It’s a natural way to support the immune system, especially during the cold and flu season.

 - certified organic echinacea

 - citric acid

-$9 per bottle still adds up, though, with two kids over an entire fall/winter season!
+The cost really adds up, though, with multiple kids over an entire fall/winter season!
 So when two different friends each gave me a recipe for make-your-own elderberry syrup, I thought I’d give it a shot.